Quantum entanglement and Bell inequality violation at colliders: Qubits: baryons, top quarks, leptons and photons

 For the correlation coefficients $C_{ij}$ we have \cite{Fabbrichesi:2022ovb} \be C_{ij} [m_{t\bar t},\, \Theta]= \frac{L^{uu} (\tau) \, \tilde C_{ij}^{uu}[m_{\tau\bar\tau},\, \Theta]+\big[L^{dd} (\tau)+L^{ss} (\tau) \big]\, \tilde C_{ij}^{dd}[m_{\tau\bar\tau},\, \Theta]} {L^{uu}(\tau) \, \tilde A^{uu}[m_{\tau\bar\tau},\, \Theta]+\big[L^{dd} (\tau)+L^{ss} (\tau)\big] \, \tilde A^{dd}[m_{\tau\bar\tau},\, \Theta]} \, , \ee where the down-quark luminosity functions can be grouped together because they multiply the same correlation functions.

-A much simpler formula holds at lepton colliders for the process \be e^+ + e^- \to \tau^- + \tau^+ \, . \ee because there are no PDF luminosity functions, only one diagram and the CM energy is fixed at $\sqrt{s}=10$ GeV at SuperKEKB.
+A much simpler formula holds at lepton colliders for the process \be e^+ + e^- \to \tau^- + \tau^+ \, . \ee because there are no PDF luminosity functions, the CM energy is fixed at $\sqrt{s}=10$ GeV at SuperKEKB and there is only the photon diagram.
 This process was studied at SuperKEK in~\cite{Ehataht:2023zzt} to show how promising this setting can be for a study of Bell inequality violation.
 The expected concurrence is given in this case by a closed formula~\cite{Ehataht:2023zzt}: